acavella/cavella-blog/blog/2023-10-23-new-design-new-cms.md

 tags: [tutorials]
 ---

 This blog has been a constant evolution changes and improvements.
 It started as a very simple Jekyll based blog utilizing the Simple.css framework.
-Seeking further customization and a more of a modern design I set out to build my own theme based on Bootstrap.
-While both of these iterations were great, I kept coming back to what I felt are short comings of Jekyll itself as a CMS.
+Seeking further customization and a more of a modern design I set out to build my own theme based on Bootstrap. <!-- truncate -->While both of these iterations were great, I kept coming back to what I felt are short comings of Jekyll itself as a CMS.

 ## Advantages